8 Things to Do Now to Stop Procrastinating and Make It Happen

 Often, when you delay a task until later or until the last minute, an emergency or crisis will invariably emerge, which necessitates putting the task off even longer.
 You will be uncomfortable in some other way while trying to complete the task.
 For example, you wait until a week before a term paper is due, when you've known the due date for a month.
 That last week, unfortunately, is the week you come down with the flu, causing you to struggle to finish the paper while you're miserably sick.
 A stellar paper will not be the result.
 That crisis could have been avoided had you created an earlier deadline and not procrastinated until the last minute to start the paper.

 For some, procrastination is an ever present temptation.
 Arm yourself with the best weapons to stop procrastination before it snares you and creates a crisis which is a precursor to stress and all the health issues it can cause.The good news is that procrastination can be conquered.
 Being fully aware of when you are procrastinating is one of the biggest steps you can take to stop procrastination.
-Following the simple steps outlined here can help keep you on the path to warding off procrastination when it strikes.
+Following the simple steps outlined here can help keep you on track when procrastination threatens.

 You may have other techniques and ideas to stop procrastination.
 Don't hesitate to share them in the comment section.
 Your solution may help someone else.